uschpc/webportal-netlify-gatsby/src/user-guides/discoveryguides/running-jobs.md

 #SBATCH --cpus-per-task=8
 #SBATCH --time=1:00:00
 #SBATCH --mem-per-cpu=2GB
+#SBATCH --account=<account_id>
 ```

 use options to specify the requested resources for your program.
+Be sure to use the correct account for your jobs (`<account_id>`).
+Without the `--account` option, your default account will be used.
+This is fine if you only have one project account.

 The next set of lines: